Andy Dalton Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- In three matchups against the Vikings, Dalton averaged 105.3 passing yards per game, 82.2 yards fewer than his over/under in Sunday's game.
+- Dalton averaged 105.3 passing yards per game in three matchups against the Vikings, 113.2 yards less than his over/under for Sunday.

-- In his only game with a TD pass against the Vikings over those games, Dalton threw multiple touchdown passes.
+- In his only game with a TD pass against the Vikings over those outings, Dalton threw multiple touchdown passes.

 - Note: Dalton's stats vs. Vikings date back to 2016.

-- The 272.1 passing yards the Vikings give up per game makes them the NFL's 28th-ranked pass defense this season.
+- The Vikings have the NFL's 28th-ranked pass defense this season, surrendering 272.1 yards per game through the air.

 - The Vikings have allowed 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.